Karl Holz (violinist)

 Karl Holz (1798 – 9 November 1858) was an Austrian violinist.
 He played second violin in Ignaz Schuppanzigh's string quartet and served as secretary to Ludwig van Beethoven during the last few years of the composer's life.
+He was also close with Franz Schubert.

 Early career

 In Vienna in 1819, the violinist Joseph Böhm assembled a new string quartet, and Holz – a civil servant in the Austrian government by profession – joined as second violin.
 In 1823, the violinist Ignaz Schuppanzigh returned to the city after several years away.
 He had formed a string quartet in Vienna in the 1790s; Schuppanzigh was an old friend of Beethoven's and had given the first performance of the composer's first six string quartets Op.
 18. Böhm's quartet disbanded, and Holz joined Schuppanzigh's reformed quartet.

 In 1824, Beethoven, who had not written a string quartet since his Op.
 95 in 1810, began work on a commission from Prince Nicholas Galitzin to write three string quartets.
 The first of these, the String Quartet Op.
 127, was given its first performance by Schuppanzigh's quartet the following year.
 The quartet later performed the other two works commissioned, the String Quartet Op.
 130 and String Quartet Op.
 132.